znuny/TemplateToolkit-Sublime/README.md

 ### Commercial Support

-For this extension and for OTRS in general visit [http://znuny.com](http://znuny.com).
+For this extension and for Znuny in general visit [http://znuny.com](http://znuny.com).
 Looking forward to hear from you!

 Enjoy!